-If you love beer (and who doesn’t occasionally on a rugby tour?), chocolate, exploring and history then Sapporo will offer something for everyone during Rugby World Cup 2019.
+If you love beer (and who doesn’t occasionally on a rugby tour?), exploring and history then Sapporo will offer something for everyone during Rugby World Cup 2019.

 There is plenty to see and do, it’s fantastic for foodie loving fans on an adventure and small enough to explore easily.